MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 [EDITORS / AUTHORS: What about the error path]

-Validation will be successful if the application is available and usable on mobile platforms
+Validation will be successful if the application is available and usable on mobile platforms.
+The application will be tested to verify that in the event of a system crash, the user will be prompted to send an error report to the developers.

 #### 4.2.1.1 Smartphone Application

 We will check if the application is available on iOS and Android, as well as usable on mobile web browsers.
+The application will be verified that it functions according to the specifications found in 3.2.1

 ### 4.2.2 Calendar Application is Web

 Validation will be successful if the application is able to be pulled up in a web browser.
+The Student Calendar app will also verify that if the user's web browser is outdated or the browser is not supported by the Student Calendar app, an error message is sent to the user notifying them of the basic requirements needed to successfully run the application.
+See 3.2.2 for details

 #### 4.2.2.1 Access From Web Browser

-We will use multiple web browser clients to verify that it is web compatible.
+The application will be tested on the Google Chrome and Mozilla Firefox web browsers to verify that it is web compatible.

 ### 4.2.3 Calendar Application API

-Validation will be successful if the application's capabilities can be expanded by any user
+Validation will be successful if the application's capabilities can be expanded by any user.
+The application will be tested to verify that if the plugin is not compatible with the system, the user is notified with an error message.

 #### 4.2.3.1 Add a Plugin

-We will write a custom plugin and add it to the application to verify the application's capabilities can be expanded by any user
+The testers will write a custom plugin and add it to the application to verify the application's capabilities can be expanded by users.
+The testers will also attempt to add an incompatible plugin to verify it is not accepted and downloaded into the application.

 ### 4.2.4 Priority View

 Validation will be successful if the application is able to display a priority list when the user taps on a specific day.

 #### 4.2.4.1 Assignment Priority List

-[EDITORS / AUTHORS: No personal pronouns.
-Which days to verify?
-What happens on weekend or holiday?
-Leap Year?
-How many multiple days]
-[EDITORS / AUTHORS: What are the unhappy path testing?]
-[EDITORS / AUTHORS: Validation should be for these things of priority?]
-[EDITORS / AUTHORS: What happens on the negative path testing.]

 A test will be performed to ensure that clicking on every week-day displays a list view of assignments and tasks for the day.
 If a day does not contain any assignments or tasks, then a message should be shown to the user stating that there are no assignments or tasks for the day.
 In addition, the list view must show the items ranked by due-date and level of priority.
 For example, if there are several assignments due on a specific day, and all have different deadlines, then the assignment with the earliest deadline with be on top of the list and will have a level of priority label (High, Medium, or Low) that was previously assigned by the user.